projectcontour/contour/design/configuration-crd.md

 Contour's configmap configuration file has grown to the point where moving to a CRD will enable a better user experience as well as allowing Contour to react to changes in its configuration faster.

-This design proposes two new CRDs, one that represents a `ContourConfig` and another which represents a `ContourDeployment`.
+This design proposes two new CRDs, one that represents a `ContourConfiguration` (Short name `ContourConfig`) and another which represents a `ContourDeployment`.
 The Contour configuration mirrors how the configmap functions today.
 A Contour Deployment is managed by a controller (aka Operator) which uses the details of the CRD spec to deploy a fully managed instance of Contour inside a cluster.